Generalizing Lusztig's total positivity: Longest length element in

-\begin{remark} Motivated by the introduction of $\Theta$-positivity, Bradlow, Collier, García-Prada, Gothen and Oliveira introduce in~\cite{Bradlow_Collier_etal} the notion of magical nilpotent elements and of magical $\mathfrak{sl}_{2}$-triples.
-They further observe that given a complex Lie group and a magical nilpotent element~$e$ there is a canonical real form $\mathfrak{g}$ associated with~$e$, and this real form admits a $\Theta$-positive structure.
-It is clear from the above construction, that the split real form $\mathfrak{g}_\Theta$ is the split real subalgebra denoted $\mathfrak{g}(e)$ in~\cite{Bradlow_Collier_etal}, and the image of the embedding $\pi_\Theta\colon \mathfrak{sl}_{2} \rightarrow \mathfrak{g}$ is the (real) magical $\mathfrak{sl}_{2}$-triple in $\mathfrak{g}$. \end{remark}

-\section{Longest length element in $B_{p+1}$}
+\section{Longest length element in $\lietype{B}_{p+1}$}

-In this section we determine a reduced expression of the longest element in they Weyl group associated to a root system of type~$B_{p+1}$.
+In this first appendix we determine a reduced expression of the longest length element in the Weyl group associated to a root system of type~$\lietype{B}_{p+1}$; it is also the longest length element for~$\lietype{C}_{p+1}$ since these two Coxeter groups coincide.

 This is the type of the system of restricted roots of the groups $\SO(p+1,p+k)$ ($p>0$, $k>1$).
-A choice of quadratic form which makes the calculations a little easier is given by the matrix $Q = $, where $K= $, and $J = $.
+A choice of quadratic form which makes the calculations a little easier is given by the matrix (cf.\ Section~\ref{sec:orthogonal}) $Q = $, where $K= $, and $J = $.